- Free Consultation

 When the case was brought to court, Geico’s insurance underwriter offered confirmation that Ms. Nelson’s insurance premium was lower because she was the only one named as a driver and resident on the application.
 At that time, it was also submitted that Mr. Martino had prior traffic tickets for non-point offenses.
 This too, would have been a reason for an increase in insurance premiums.

 In the end, it was determined that both misrepresentations were material in determining rates.
 Subsequently, the court agreed with Geico’s decision to void the insurance coverage.
+It is also important to Know about Protection Against Accidental Loss and Damage with car insurance so give that a read if you get the chance.

 Don’t Let this Happen to You